Table Of Contents

 Fear can paralyze you with caution, while greed can make you hold onto a position for too long, often resulting in lost profits.
 Recognizing these pitfalls and actively working to overcome them is crucial for long-term trading success.

 Imagine having a detailed map that reveals patterns, successes, pitfalls and areas needing improvement in your trading journey.
 That's essentially what a trading journal gives you.
-By faithfully noting each trade, the strategies employed, outcomes and even emotional stress during the trade, you can create a database of your actions and their results.
+By noting each trade, the strategies used, the outcomes, and even your emotional stress, you create a database of your actions and results.
 This intellectual property is highly valuable because it is the truest reflection of your preferences and emotional traits.

 At regular intervals, be it weekly, monthly, or quarterly, review your journal.
 This practice takes commitment but can lead to entrenched knowledge, not only of the markets but of yourself.
 By understanding what's working and what's not, you can refine your strategies, avoid repeating mistakes, and continuously improve your approach to the markets.